Mursaat/Mursaat/README.md

 Objective

 My journey through Cybersecurity has led me to develop a passion for it.
-I am eager to abtain knowladge
+I am eager to abtain knowladge, specificly to join Security Operations Center (SOC) as a teir 1 analyist.